felixgwu/nnname/README.md

 It sets the name of the module to `name` and return the module

 ### find(name, last)
 It returns the first nn.Module whose name is `name` in the nn.Container by default.
-It returns the last module with that specific name.
+It returns the last module with that specific name when `last` is `true`.

 ### findAll(name)
 It returns a table of modules in the nn.Container whose name is `name`.